 PSAT SOPHOMORES AT SMW:

-10th graders will automatically take the PSAT on Wednesday, October 10th.
+10th graders will automatically take the PSAT.
 They do not have to do anything for this test except show up on test day ready for a Practice SAT.

 The Advanced Placement Program® (AP) enables willing and academically prepared students to pursue college-level studies while still in high school.

 The program consists of college-level courses developed by the AP Program that high schools can choose to offer, and corresponding exams that are administered once a year.

 - There are 38 AP courses in seven subject categories.